SnHashemi86/Dynamic-Cascading-Failure-Modelling-and-Analysis-Tool-DyCMAT-/README.md

 # Related Publications

-If you use this software in academic work, please cite the following references:
+If you use this software in academic, research, or engineering work, please cite the following references:

 ## IEEE Access 2025
 S. Hashemi, M. Asprou, L. Hadjidemetriou and M. Panteli,